Johno-ACSLive/ACS-Messaging/README.md

 The Server now supports basic Access Control Rules with some further validation via a Challenge.
 Challenge needs to be less than 1KB - in most instances a GUID or something short will be used.

+## Version Support

+This project follows [Semantic Versioning](https://semver.org/) (SemVer).

+### Current Support Status

+- **Supported**: Latest release only - full bug fixes and security patches
+- **End of Life**: All previous releases - no fixes or support

+For small projects like ACS Messaging, we focus resources on the current release.
+Users are encouraged to upgrade to the latest version to receive security updates and bug fixes.

+### Release Types

+- **Major (X.0.0)**: Breaking changes - review changes before upgrading
+- **Minor (0.X.0)**: New features, Bug fixes and Security updates, backwards compatible
+- **Patch (0.0.X)**: Small changes, backwards compatible

+Releases will indicate which security issues are addressed.

+## Migration Guide

+None available at this time since there has not been a major release yet.

 ## History

 In 2010 I found a library written by [jmcilhinney](http://www.vbforums.com/member.php?58941-jmcilhinney) who released a project [here](http://www.vbforums.com/showthread.php?587341-VB2008-NET-3-5-Asynchronous-TcpListener-amp-TcpClient).
 It was a great library to learn async networking in VB.NET.
 My immediate need was binary data, not text.